Tomas-Cucit/docs-blockchain/downloads/docs.md

 cleos push action hello test '["acc1", "acc2"]' -p someaccount
 ```

-This will push the action, and we should recieve some output back from the action.
+This will push the action, and we should receive some output back from the action.

 Here is another example with the `eosio.token` account and `transfer` action.